DailyTalk: Spoken Dialogue Dataset for Conversational Text-to-Speech: Experiments

 \section{Experiments}

-In order to verify the efficacy of \ours{} and provide the baseline, we conduct two experiments.
-The first experiment compares our dataset with existing datasets for neural text-to-speech using the general neural TTS model, which proves the integrity of our dataset for neural TTS.
-Next, we show the performance of the context-aware TTS model trained with \ours{} to prove the effectiveness of our dataset in the aspect of context modeling.
-In both experiments, we used our baseline model in section~\ref{sec:baseline}.
-The models used in our experiments, including the baseline, are trained with 16 batch sizes using a single NVIDIA RTX 3090.
+We conduct two experiments to verify the efficacy of \ours{} and provide the baseline.
+The first experiment compares our dataset with existing datasets, which proves the integrity of ours for neural TTS.
+Next, we show the performance of the context-aware TTS model trained with \ours{} to prove the effectiveness in the aspect of context modeling.
+The models used in experiments are trained with 16 batch sizes using a single NVIDIA RTX 3090.
 Training hyperparameters such as optimizers are based on each model's original configuration.
 We stopped the training when the validation loss was no longer dropped.
 When we trained a model on LJSpeech, we randomly selected 512 sentences as a validation set.
-For VCTK, we selected two sentences per speaker for the validation purpose.
+For VCTK, we selected two sentences per speaker for validation.
 In \ours{}, we set 128 dialogues for the validation set.
+We randomly sampled 260 utterances (of 15 dialogues) for all the following experiments.
+We measure all scores with a confidence interval of 95\%.